RajkumarPR/kafka-basics/README.md

   ```
 > [!Note]
 > Kafka broker can be started in 2 ways:
-- Zookeeper: Zookeeper manages and stores meta-data information of the Kafka broker/cluster.
+- Using Zookeeper: Zookeeper manages and stores meta-data information of the Kafka broker/cluster.
-- Kraft: In this mode, Kafka itself manages Kafka brokers/clusters.
+- Using Kraft: In this mode, Kafka itself manages Kafka brokers/clusters information.

 ### Using Zookeeper
-To start the zookeeper service, run the following command in terminal
+To start the zookeeper service, run the following command in the terminal

 ```Bash
 # Start the ZooKeeper service